jesuscbm/sorting_visualizer/README.md

 `src/algorithms.h`.
 The algorithms are executed in a separate thread, which has the advantage of us being able to reuse code from the algorithms directly.
-The only change needed is a call to the `step(info, red_index, green_index1, green_index2)` every time we want the visualizer to show a change (be it a swap, a comparison...).
-Green can be used to indicate the compared elements, and red to show a pivot or similar.
+The only change needed is a call to the `step(info, red_index, green_index1, green_index2, sound_index)` every time we want the visualizer to show a change (be it a swap, a comparison...).
+Green can be used to indicate the compared elements, and red to show a pivot or similar. sound_index is the index of the element that should be played as a sound (bigger element, higher pitch).

 ### Adding the algorithm to the code